dixitsambyal/CountrySearch/README.md

 Building the application
 ------------------------
-Within the root folderType, 'npm run build', it uses webpack to build the application
+Within the root folder type, 'npm run build', it uses webpack to build the application

 Running the application
 -----------------------